 Balram Khandare, Administrative and Technical Coordinator: Balram has 19 years of work experience at the National Centre for Advocacy Studies, Pune, where he worked with administration and computer systems, and as a media associate.
 He has also worked in the IT sector on quality testing of mobile and web applications.

-Vishnu Walje, Office Assistant: Vishnu has been working with CCDS for six years.
+Gajanan Pole, Office Assistant: Gajanan has been working with CCDS since October 2017.